 The Division is also charged with the responsibility of:

-- Making sure that the number of students admitted into various Schools of Nursing, Midwifery and Post Basic studies per session/year does not exceed the (quota) approved number
+- Making sure that the number of students admitted into various Schools of Nursing, Midwifery and Post Basic studies per session/year does not exceed the approved admission quota (number).

 - Scrutinizing the online indexing applications to determine who is qualified for indexing into the programme based on the approved entry requirement.
-The current requirement for General Nursing is five (5) O’ level credits in Mathematic, English Language, Physics, Chemistry and Biology at not more than two (2) sittings from NECO/WAEC.
-NABTEB results are currently not accepted.
+The current requirement for General Nursing is five (5) O’ level credits in Mathematic, English Language, Physics, Chemistry and Biology at not more than two (2) sittings from NECO/WAEC/NABTEB.

-- Issuing index numbers to qualified students using codes to differentiate each State of the Federation and serially allotted numbers for each school.
+- Issuing index numbers to eligible students using codes to differentiate each State of the Federation and serially allotted numbers for each school.

 - Keeping records of students indexed for the various Nursing programmes for each year.